-- Outdoor arenas and sand schools should be generally hidden from landform and located close to - Consider the effect of traffic access and car parking. - Avoid sub-division of fields where follow local landscape patterns and
+- Outdoor arenas and sand schools should be generally hidden from view by existing vegetation and landform and located close to existing buildings. - Consider the effect of traffic access and car parking. - Avoid sub-division of fields where possible and if it is necessary, follow local landscape patterns and materials.

-South West Protected Landcapes Forum you' at: www.southwestlandscapes.org.
+Further advice can be found in the South West Protected Landcapes Forum publication 'Horses, the landscape and you' at: www.southwestlandscapes.org. uk/commissionedworks/asp